-Hurricanes are large, damaging storms, producing 100 mph winds, uprooting trees, and demolishing beachfront houses.
+Hurricanes are large, damaging storms.
+Some of the stronger storms can produce 100 mph winds, uprooting trees, and demolishing beachfront houses.
 However, hurricanes damage a lot more than trees and houses.
 Their effects on coastal areas like North Carolina can last for years after the actual storms.

 Environmental scientists at the University of North Carolina have been studying the effects of relatively low-power storms like Hurricane Fran, that hit North Carolina in 1996, and Floyd in 1999.
 They’ve found that storms that dump a lot of rain and cause flooding actually cause the most lasting ecological damage.